Washington, DC 20015, United States USADescriptionBackground:

-- Masters’ degree in business, economics, accounting, finance or other relevant field (or, alternately, a bachelor’s degree in a relevant field and five additional years of relevant experience);
+- At least a Masters’ degree in business, economics, accounting, finance or other relevant field (or, alternately, a bachelor’s degree in a relevant field and five additional years of relevant experience);

-- Prior relevant experience with USAID or USG-funded projects is required;
+- Prior relevant experience with USAID or USAID-funded projects is preferred;

-- Prior experience in any of the target countries and regions with knowledge of Pan-African trade is highly preferred; and
+- Prior experience in any of the target countries and regions (South Africa, Ghana, Kenya and North Africa) with knowledge of Pan-African trade is highly preferred;

 - Excellent oral and written English required.